franceme/gradleguard/README.rst

 Disclaimer
 ===============

-CryptoGuard is a research prototype under GNU General Public License 3.0
+GradleGuard is a research prototype under GNU General Public License 3.0
 --------------------------------------------------------------------------------

- Copyright © 2019 CryptoGuard
+ Copyright © 2019 GradleGuard

  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.